Locations in Southeast (Inside Passge)

 When all is said and done, however, it is likely to be Juneau’s first impression that will be the most lasting—a picture book community nestled along the base of the mountains with winding streets, totem poles, brightly painted store fronts, and more than 32,000 friendly people who wouldn’t want to live anywhere else in the world!

-Juneau Convention & Visitors Bureau operates four info centers at Juneau International airport, the ferry terminal, cruise ship terminal and an Information kiosk downtown, beside the public library on Marine Way.
+Travel Juneau operates four info centers at Juneau International airport, the ferry terminal, cruise ship terminal and an Information kiosk downtown, beside the public library on Marine Way.
 907-586-2201 or 888-581-2201

 Mendenhall Glacier Visitor Center is 13 miles from downtown.
 Has an excellent short film and great information about the Glacier and surrounding National Forest.
 907-789-0097